craigh411/suggestion-box/README.md

  to your javascript.

- You will need to supply your JSON suggestions to the plugin, either by providing a `url` to a json file or to a server side script that outputs JSON or you can pass your JSON in directly:
+ You will need to supply your JSON suggestions to the plugin, either by providing a `url` to a json file or to a server side script that outputs JSON, or, you can pass your JSON in directly:

  ```
  var suggestionBox = $('#mySearch').suggestionBox();